VoxelCubes/PanelCleaner/README.md

 - (Blue) For masks that are a tight fit, the border around the edge of the mask is denoised for final clean-up, without affecting the rest of the image.

+The two bottom pages are what the program can output: either just the transparent mask layer and/or the mask applied to the original image, cleaning it.

 ## Contents
 > [Features](#features) \